bobossler/collatz-conjecture/README.md

 5. Check the result: if 1 end, else repeat

 ## Program Usage
-{your prompt}$ python3 Collatz_Conjecture.py
+$ python3 collatz.py {starting integer}

-usage: Collatz_Conjecture.py [-h] N
+usage: collatz.py [-h] N

 where: N is the starting integer

 ## License
 ____

-collatz-conjecture is licensed under the GNU General Public License v3.0 or later
+collatz.py is licensed under the GNU General Public License v3.0 or later

 See [LICENSE](LICENSE) to see the full text.